 Database statistics play a crucial role in maintaining the health and performance of a database.
-By collecting and analyzing these statistics, database administrators can identify potential issues before they become major problems, allowing for predictive maintenance and optimization.
-In this article, we will explore the importance of database statistics in predictive maintenance and optimization, and how they can be leveraged to improve database performance.
+By collecting and analyzing these statistics, database administrators can identify potential issues before they become major problems, optimize database performance, and improve overall system reliability.
+In this article, we will explore how to leverage database statistics for predictive maintenance and optimization, providing a comprehensive overview of the concepts, techniques, and best practices involved.

 Introduction to Database Statistics

 Database statistics are numerical values that provide insight into the performance and behavior of a database.
-They can include metrics such as query execution times, disk usage, memory allocation, and network traffic.
-These statistics can be collected at various levels, including the database instance, schema, table, and index.
+These statistics can include metrics such as query execution times, disk usage, memory allocation, and network traffic.
 By analyzing these statistics, database administrators can identify trends, patterns, and anomalies that may indicate potential issues or areas for improvement.
+Database statistics can be collected using various tools and techniques, including built-in database management system (DBMS) features, third-party monitoring tools, and custom scripts.

 Types of Database Statistics